mne-tools/mne-bids/paper/paper.md

 # Summary

-With the emergence of the Brain Imaging Data Structure (``BIDS``; [@Gorgolewski2016]) in 2016, the scientific community received a standard to organize and share data in the broad domain of neuroscience.

-Originally limited to MRI data types, BIDS is continuously being extended and by now also supports other neuroimaging modalities such as MEG [@Niso2018], EEG [@Pernet2019], and iEEG [@Holdgraf2019].
+With the emergence of the Brain Imaging Data Structure (``BIDS``; [@Gorgolewski2016]) in 2016, the neuroscientific community received a standard to organize and share data.
+Originally limited to MRI data formats, BIDS is continuously being extended and by now also supports other neuroimaging modalities such as MEG [@Niso2018], EEG [@Pernet2019], and iEEG [@Holdgraf2019].

 BIDS prescribes how complex experiment data should be structured and which metadata should be present next to the raw data.
 This set of guidelines